Top Reasons Homeowners Migrated Between States in 2023

 • New York: While not explicitly mentioned in all sources, New York City consistently sees a high number of outbound residents, often opting for more affordable suburbs or other states like Florida, North Carolina, and Texas.

-Driven by a combination of economic, lifestyle, and life stage factors, significant interstate migration reshaped the American landscape in 2023.
+Driven by a combination of economic, lifestyle, and life stage factors, significant interstate moving and migration reshaped the American landscape in 2023.
 While individual motivations remained diverse, several key trends emerged, offering valuable insights into the changing dynamics of residential mobility.

 Economic Drivers: